bhassani/EternalBlueC/README.md

 - Implement an interface application to interact with Doublepulsar such as Uploading shellcode or a DLL without crashing the target.

-- Implement a scanner & detect/attack GUI in C#, C++ & Python3
+- Implement a scanner & attack GUI in C#, C++, Java & Python3

-- Implement a scanner & detect/attack GUI in Go & Java

 - Allow editing of EternalBlue exploit payload to remove DoublePulsar and allow custom payloads & shellcode to be sent instead.